dbt-labs/docs.getdbt.com/website/docs/terms/data-wrangling.md

 Structuring your data is a type of transformation that involves reformatting and reorganizing your data so that it is stored in a way that makes the values usable.
 This could mean rearranging how the data is displayed in columns and rows.
 Chances are you are using an <Term id="etl" /> tool to ingest your data, so the data is likely in a tabular format and you won’t need to do that much restructuring.
 If your data is structured, you really only need to worry about nested data types such as <Term id="json" /> data.
 When structuring your data, you want to ask yourself these questions:

 - Is your data in the format you need to perform analysis on it?
-Does your data potentially need to be unnested? *Should you nest or objectize columns together?*
+Does your data need to be potentially unnested? *Should you nest or objectize columns together?*
+- Do the column names and values look correct for your use case?
 Do the column names and values look correct for your use case?

 If your data is not in a format that is usable, you can look into different solutions such as pivoting or using different functions to unpack lists and JSON files so that they are in a tabular format.
 Pivoting is helpful because it allows you to change the way your dataset is structured by rearranging the way columns, rows, and their values are displayed. dbt has a [pre-built macro](https://github.com/dbt-labs/dbt-utils/blob/main/macros/sql/pivot.sql) that makes pivoting less of a headache and more of a breeze.